Carreg Coetan Arthur Burial Chamber

 History, tourist information, and nearby accommodation

 The capstone is supposedly a replica of the summit of Carn Ingli, a peak in the nearby Preseli Hills (some imagination is required!).
-Excavations of the site has turned up remains of Grooved ware, Beaker ware, and cremated bones.
+Excavations of the site have turned up remains of Grooved ware, Beaker ware, and cremated bones.

 Do not confuse this monument with the burial chamber of Coetan Arthur on St David's Head in Pembrokeshire.